 One of the characteristics of Algol-like languages is block-structure, which allows for arbitrary nesting of procedures.
+In Simula it is in addition possible to nest classes although there are some restrictions when using nesting.
 The possibility of nesting has been carried over to BETA where patterns can be arbitrarily nested.
 Block-structure is a powerful mechanism that extends the modeling capabilities of languages.
 However, besides Simula and BETA, none of the mainstream object-oriented languages supports block-structure.
 In most object-oriented languages, an object may be characterized by data attributes (instance variables) and procedure attributes.
-In BETA, an object may in addition be characterized by class pattern attributes
+In Simula and BETA, an object may in addition be characterized by class pattern attributes.

 In the examples presented so far, there have been two levels of nesting.
-The outer level corresponds to class patterns, like employee, and the inner level corresponds to procedure patterns, like computeSalary.
+The outer level corresponds to class patterns, like Employee, and the inner level corresponds to procedure patterns, like ComputeSalary.
 In procedural languages like Algol and Pascal it is common practice to define procedures with local procedures.
-This is also possible in BETA.
+This is of course also possible in BETA.